zijianqin/NG-Scope-SCM-ZMS-NRDZ/README.md

 ## NG-Scope with SCM Integration

 We are trying to integrate NG-Scope with the SCM generation.
 Cellscanner can be used to find cells near the SDR.
 Cellinspector can be used to get basic configuration of the target cell.
-We're tring to integrate a new executable called cellscm, which will output both cell basic configurations and real-time monitoring data.
+We're trying to integrate a new executable called cellscm, which will output both cell basic configurations and real-time monitoring data.